lextoumbourou/notes/st095-statistics/lesson-1-intro-to-statistical-research-methods.md

         * Ensures everyone thinks they're the 'experimental group'
     * Double blind
         * Researchers observing results shouldn't know who's in control or experimental to prevent judgement bias
+* Independant variable = variable that is changed to test effect on dependant variables
+* Dependant variable = variable being tested

+## Opinion

+* Excellent introduction.
+Engaging, not too difficult.
+Very little prerequisite knowledge assumed.
+* One of the best Udacity courses.